sww1235/connection-diagram-manager/file-format.md

 stranded = <bool>

-# number of strands if cable is stranded. overriden to 1 if cable is not stranded
+# number of strands if cable is stranded. overriden to 1 if wire is not stranded
 num_strands = <int>

 # voltage rating of insulation